Every 3 years, property owners in the Northern Territory (NT) receive a notice of valuation for their property from the Valuer-General.

 Each government or rating authority decides how these rates and charges are applied to land in their area.
 The Valuer-General is not involved in this process.

-What happens when my property is valued
+When your property is valued

 The Valuer-General also provides the UCV valuation information to the local government or rating authority.